Connecting Zotero to AI Assistants via MCP

 Setup for ChatGPT #

-ChatGPT also supports MCP now, but requires a slightly different configuration:
+According to the MCP documentation, ChatGPT also supports MCP now, but the MCP requires a slightly different configuration:

 zotero-mcp setup --no-claude